 Volunteering should work for you as well as us, which is why we value volunteers, offering them support and training, and why we insist on a culture of high standards.

 Currently, volunteers are involved in numerous tasks throughout many areas of the Trust.
-Their work involves administration, fundraising, acting as patient guides to the various wards and departments, talking to patients as well as providing company for relatives while their loved ones have surgery.
+Their work involves administration, fundraising, acting as patient guides to the various wards and departments, talking to patients, helping our rb&hArts team, as well as providing company for relatives while their loved ones have surgery.

 Support, development and training